sonmezhakan/hakansonmez/README.md

 # Hello 👋

 Hello, I'm Hakan, a software developer with future-oriented plans and projects in the field of software.
-Currently, I work as a .Net backend software developer.
-However, I'm also working on improving myself in the front-end area.
+Currently, I am a .Net backend developer.
+However, I am also working on improving my skills in the front-end area.
+Additionally, I am interested in WordPress-based websites and the field of SEO (Search Engine Optimization).

 ## 📫 Contact